Contact Us for a Free Consultation (818) 781-1570

 Early intervention into your case by our law firm can greatly increase your chances at a favorable outcome.
 Our attorneys will help you throughout the criminal investigation and make crucial decisions on how to deal with the federal prosecutor, such as deciding whether to cooperate as a witness in the government's case.

-We will review all the details in order to determine an appropriate strategy against the bribery case.
-There are a wide range of defenses we can use in an attempt to obtain the best possible outcome.
+We will review all the details to determine an appropriate strategy for the bribery case.
+We can use a wide range of defenses to attempt to obtain the best possible outcome.

 Lack of Evidence

-We might be able to argue there is a lack of evidence to convict.
-Recall that the federal prosecutor has the burden of proving, beyond a reasonable doubt, all the elements of the bribery case.
+We might be able to argue that there is not enough evidence to convict.
+Recall that the federal prosecutor has the burden of proving all the elements of the bribery case beyond a reasonable doubt.

 Lack of Intent

-In federal bribery cases, the prosecutor has to be able to prove you had the required criminal intent to commit the crime.
-In many cases, proving intent can be difficult for a prosecutor and we can exploit this by showing evidence and arguments that prove you didn't possess the criminal intent to commit federal bribery.
+In federal bribery cases, the prosecutor must prove that the defendant had the required criminal intent to commit the crime.
+In many cases, proving intent can be difficult for a prosecutor, and we can exploit this by showing evidence and arguments that prove the defendant didn't possess the criminal intent to commit federal bribery.

-Eisner Gorin LLP is a federal criminal defense law firm representing clients nationwide against all types of federal offenses.
-We are located at 1875 Century Park E #705, Los Angeles, CA 90067.
-We also have an office located in the San Fernando Valley at 14401 Sylvan St #112 Van Nuys, CA 91401.
+Eisner Gorin LLP is a federal criminal defense law firm that represents clients nationwide against all types of federal offenses.
+Our office is located at 1875 Century Park E #705, Los Angeles, CA 90067.
+We also have an office in the San Fernando Valley at 14401 Sylvan St #112, Van Nuys, CA 91401.
 Contact us for a case evaluation at 877-781-1570.

 Related Content: